Vietnam.vn - Nền tảng quảng bá Việt Nam

 Therefore, in-depth studies are needed to assess whether the number of earthquakes in Vietnam is currently greater than before, as it is a combination of many factors.

-What are the high-risk areas for earthquakes in Vietnam, sir?
+What are the high risk areas for earthquakes in Vietnam, sir?

-- Vietnam has an earthquake zoning map and an earthquake hazard assessment.
+- Vietnam has an earthquake zoning map and earthquake hazard assessment.
 Based on this zoning, Hanoi is in the zone with earthquakes of level 7 and level 8.
 Meanwhile, the Northwest region is where the strongest earthquakes can occur in our country.

 This place has recorded earthquakes of magnitude 6.7-6.8 in 1935 and 1983.